nidup/starcraft2-agent/README.md

 This agent is formerly [based on these tutorials](https://itnext.io/build-a-sparse-reward-pysc2-agent-a44e94ba5255)

-It uses QLearning table on a reduced set of actions, build supply depot, barrack, train marine, attack.
+It uses QLearning table on a reduced set of actions, build supply depot, barrack, train marine, attack on part of the map.

 It has been fine tuned to be trained faster and win more games against the built-in AI.